stelzinga/MF/Management_Framework.md

 - KEI, Key Efficiency Indicator.
 A metric used to reflect how well a Venture uses it's Resources versus the Revenues it generates at the Cost it incurs under the constraint of Funding.
 In many cases KPI will be used to reflect *any* metric related to efficiency.
 - KCI: Key Conduct Indicators show how well Staff perform with regards to the Values.
 - Other: in reality many metrics are possible to measure directly or indirectly any aspect of the Profile Tree.

 A Benchmark also includes the expected *type of metric* e.g., binary (done, vs not done), quantitative (100 EUR, 1000 lines of code,...) or qualitative ("glossy", "pleasing to the eye", "increased sales") with a preference for quantitative metrics.
 Although Benchmarks are mentioned as a separate deliverable in Planning, they are often established as a result of defining Objectives, Sub-Goals and Goals.
 The "What" aspect of an Objective mentioned above, if well defined, often automatically establishes the Benchmark.

 At this stage it is worthwhile mentioning a potential conflict of interest in the establishment of Benchmarks and the people establishing them.
-If a Manager establishes an Objectives and then defines a 'weak' or 'easy' Benchmark such that achieving the Benchmark becomes relatively easy, he can be said to lower the standards of the Venture, see also [### Agency Problem].
+If a Manager establishes an Objective and then defines a 'weak' or 'easy' Benchmark such that achieving the Benchmark becomes relatively easy, he can be said to lower the standards of the Venture, see also [### Agency Problem].
 It is therefore often desirable that an independent or higher level Management reviews and validates the Benchmarks i.e. typically a Board of Directors in the case of a Corporation.
 Independent establishing or vetting of Benchmarks is part of Managerial Oversight, see also Controlling.

 ### Strategic Plan
 Strategic Plans include Purpose, Vision, Mission, SWOT and Goals and possibly Sub-Goals.
 It is long term (3 years or more) and is descriptive, and may include some long term Benchmarks.
 The Strategic Plan is defined by senior management.